Mimer Connections Setup

 - Operator name: Mainly used in systems with a Radio Server.
 Practical but not necessary.

-- Select Sound Devices: See below for details.
+- Select Audio Devices: See below for details.

-- Encrypt passwords: This will secure the passwords in larger systems.
+- Encrypt passwords: This will secure the passwords in larger IT systems.

 - Block user setups: This will disable for the users to change Settings in Mimer SoftRadio.
 If Mimer Connection Setup is placed under the “Admin logon” on the PC, only the System Administrator will be able make changes in “Settings”.